-The realignment of U.S. 33 through the City of Goshen will break ground in May 2016.
+The realignment of U.S. 33 through the City of Goshen began in May 2016.
 The project will re-route U.S. 33 away from the city’s downtown historic district and includes a bridge over the railroad tracks, a bridge over Lincoln and Cottage avenues and the widening of U.S. 33/Pike Street from S.R.
 15/Third Street to the Elkhart River.

 (Image courtesy of Goshen Engineering)

 The $18.9 million project was awarded to Reith-Riley in March 2016 and construction began in the spring with the demolition of several properties acquired by INDOT.
 The three-construction season project is expected to be completed following the 2018 Elkhart County Fair.

 Construction cost: $18.9 million